 Avista is an investor-owned electric and natural gas utility headquartered in Spokane, Washington.
-Avista serves over 224,000 electric and natural gas customers in Idaho's northern and central regions.
-In April 2019, the company signed an agreement with the California Independent System Operator (CAISO) to participate in the Western Energy Imbalance Market (EIM) by the end of April 2022.
-Additionally, in April 2019, Avista announced its goal to serve its customers with 100% clean electricity by 2045, as required under Washington law, and to have a carbon neutral portfolio by the end of 2027.
+Avista serves nearly 231,000 electric and natural gas customers in Idaho's northern and central regions.
+In April 2019, the company signed an agreement with the California Independent System Operator (CAISO) to participate in the Western Energy Imbalance Market (EIM) by the end of April 2022.13 Additionally, in April 2019, Avista announced its goal to serve its customers with 100% clean electricity by 2045, as required under Washington law, and to have a carbon neutral portfolio by the end of 2027.
+Avista has a near-term goal of 30% reduction in greenhouse gas emissions by 2030.14

-Figure 1.6 Avista Energy Production Mix (2019)16
+Figure 1.6 Avista Energy Production Mix (2019)15

-Avista generates electricity by utilizing a mix of hydroelectric, natural gas, coal, biomass, and wind generation delivered over 2,770 miles of electrical transmission lines, 19,100 miles of electrical distribution lines, and 8,000 miles of natural gas lines.
-17 Avista's 2019 annual energy production mix and long-term contracted resources is shown in Figure 1.6.
-Hydroelectric generation accounts for over half of its electricity mix, which provides a significant price benefit for its customers.
-Avista's company-owned and contract
+Avista generates electricity by utilizing a mix of hydroelectric, natural gas, coal, biomass, and wind generation delivered over 2,770 miles of electrical transmission lines, 19,100 miles of electrical distribution lines, and 8,000 miles of natural gas lines.16 Avista's current annual energy production mix and long-term contracted resources is shown in Figure 1.6.
+Hydroelectric generation accounts for over half of its electricity mix, which